-Fields Description Longuaga Lists the available languages.
+Fields Description Languago Lists the available languages.
 Language A new language selection does not take effect until the configuration is saved.
-Instrument Tag The instrument (analyzer) tag text is displayed in the top-left corner of the operator views.
+Analyzer Tag The analyzer tag text is displayed in the top-left corner of the operator views.
 Up to 20 characters can be used.
-The instrument (analyzer) tag is also displayed on the analyzer on configuration and audit log files.
+The analyzer tag is also displayed on the analyzer on configuration and audit log files.